So we did *sometimes* go where the signs *sometimes* said Notice: Maybe You Shouldn’t.

 ~~oo0oo~~

-Cook’s Tour: Thomas Cook (1808 – 1892) was an English businessman best known for founding the travel industry.
+Cook’s Tour: Thomas Cook (1808 – 1892) was an English businessman best known for founding the organised travel industry.
 In 1855 he took two groups on a ‘grand circular tour’ of Belgium, Germany and France, ending in Paris for the Exhibition.
-The expression ‘A Cook’s Tour’ was humorously used for any rapid or cursory guided tour: “If it’s Tuesday, this must be Belgium.”
+The expression ‘A Cook’s Tour’ was humorously used for any rapid or cursory guided tour: Like, “If it’s Tuesday, this must be Belgium.”

 We shared a meal in Vwaza Marsh National Park, Malawi.
 On the way there we delayed stocking up with food, thinking surely the next market will be better, but each town was the same: A big market square with lots of stalls, but only a few occupied, and those only offering a few oranges and sweet potatoes, arranged in neat little pyramids.
 Eventually we arrive in camp not having bought anything.
-We resolve to fast and go back to Rumphi for some oranges and sweet potatoes before moving on to Nyika Plateau.
+We resolve to fast that night, and go back to Rumphi for some oranges and sweet potatoes before moving on to Nyika Plateau.

 – shower on the boil and a plate of hot food – shower top right –

 The Vwaza game guard comes over to hear if we want to shower and when we’ll be eating.
 He will light a fire for us.
-On hearing we won’t be, he brings his own sadsa/phuthu/maize porridge on a tin plate!
+On hearing we won’t be eating, he brings his own sadsa/phuthu/maize porridge on a tin plate!
 We have a vacuum-sealed sausage of salami, so we add that and share the meal.
 Everybody wins!
 He heats the shower just right and carries it up the ladder and pours it into the bucket with a tap on it so we have a hot shower.
 Luxury!
 I spoilt that woman!

 – Comores Bruce Lee shares with us –